valfirst/crawler4j/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/de.hs-heilbronn.mi/crawler4j-parent.svg?style=flat-square)

-This repository contains a fork of [yasserg/crawler4j](https://github.com/yasserg/crawler4j).
+This repository contains a fork of [rzo1/crawler4j](https://github.com/rzo1/crawler4j) which is a fork of [yasserg/crawler4j](https://github.com/yasserg/crawler4j) in its turn.

-# Repository Archived

-> **⚠️ Disclaimer: This repository is no longer actively maintained and has been archived.**
->
-> For an alternative crawler solution, please visit [Apache StormCrawler (Incubating)](https://stormcrawler.apache.org/).

----

 crawler4j is an open source web crawler for Java which provides a simple interface for crawling the Web.
 Using it, you can setup a multi-threaded web crawler in few minutes.